 Courses in 2017

-For the first time it is planned to run the Reflective Practice for Practitioners courses in the Waterford area in 2017.
+For the first time Reflective Practice for Practitioners commenced in the Waterford area in 2017.
 This open-access SHEP CPD programme uses the ‘Critical Reflection’ model (Fook & Gardner, 2007) and will be of interest to a wide range of practitioners, (volunteers or paid) involved in a various roles in communities, service organisations or social service agencies (e.g. education, youth and community work, social work, childcare, health-care etc).

 Strand 1: Open Group: Any Practitioner (Thursday mornings)

 Strand 2: Team Leaders/ Supervisors/Principals/ Managers Group (Thursday afternoons)

 Venue: The Edmund Rice Heritage Centre, Mt Sion, Barrack St, Waterford City.

 This course is partially subsided through the support of the HSE but we are reliant on generating sufficient fee income to run this course.
 In order to make it accessible, there will be a sliding scale course fee, as follows.